-At the Company's 2019 annual meeting of shareholders, shareholders holding approximately 98% of the votes cast voted to approve on an advisory basis, our executive compensation as described in our proxy statement.
+At the Company's 2020 annual meeting of shareholders, shareholders holding approximately 97% of the votes cast voted to approve on an advisory basis, our executive compensation as described in our proxy statement.
 The Compensation Committee believes this affirmed shareholders' support of the Company's approach to executive compensation.

-The Compensation Committee reviews on an ongoing basis the compensation programs for the Named Executive Officers to ensure that such programs achieve the desired goals of enhancing the long-term total return to our shareholders and building a better company by implementing compensation programs that reward both company-wide and individual performance, aligning our executives' interests with those of our shareholders, and allowing us to attract and retain talented executives.
-For additional information regarding our executive compensation, including our 2019 executive compensation decisions, please see "EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS" section of this proxy statement.
+The Compensation Committee reviews on an ongoing basis the compensation programs for the Named Executive Officers to ensure that such programs incentivize management to achieve the desired goals of enhancing the long-term total return to our shareholders and building a better company by implementing compensation programs that reward both company-wide and individual performance, align our executives' interests with those of our shareholders, and allow us to attract and retain talented executives.
+For additional information regarding our executive compensation, including our 2020 executive compensation decisions, please see "EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS" section of this proxy statement.